ekvu/final_project/README.md

 ## Conclusions

-As a result of this project, I believe we can recommend music production studios to make new songs with popular artists and to make the songs lean on the side of not being acoustic nor super quiet and have instruments included.
-Some reasons why this analysis might not fully solve the problem is due to the parameter tuning of the model and the size of the data.
-Subsetting the data and dividing it out into genre models or time based models will most likely lead to better predictions for popularity, which is also a next step improvement on the project.
+As a result of this project, I believe we can recommend music production studios to make new songs with popular artists and to make the songs lean on the side of mixing in vocals with instruments.
+Some reasons why this analysis might not fully solve the problem is due to the size of the data and the parameter tuning of the model.
+Subsetting the data by years and dividing it out into different genre models will most likely lead to better predictions, which is also a next step for improvement on the project.

 ## For More Information

-Please review the full analysis in the [Jupyter Notebook](https://github.com/ekvu/whats_spoppin/blob/main/mvp_notebook.ipynb) or the [presentation](https://github.com/ekvu/whats_spoppin/blob/main/mvp_presentation.pdf).
+Please review the full analysis in the [Jupyter Notebook](https://github.com/ekvu/whats_spoppin/blob/main/final.ipynb) or the [presentation](https://github.com/ekvu/whats_spoppin/blob/main/final_presentation.pdf).
 For any additional questions, please contact me at erin.vu94@gmail.com.

 ## Repository Structure

 ```
 ├── README.md
 ├── pickle
-├── mvp_notebook.ipynb
+├── final.ipynb
-├── mvp_presentation.pdf
+├── final_presentation.pdf
 ├── data
+├──  images
-└── images
+└── working_notebook
 ```